emanchado/Wiki-toki/README.markdown

     npm start /path/to/Wiki-toki --wiki-toki:store-directory=/var/wiki-toki/store --wiki-toki:_passphrase=ohnoyoudidn't --wiki-toki:quiet

-Note the --wiki-toki:quiet option, which suppresses a simple startup message.
+Note the `--wiki-toki:quiet` option, which suppresses a startup message.
 You might need that to run Wiki-Toki on your web server.